 The entire supply chain is linked by several intermediaries.
 Transportation is an important component in the coffee supply chain, representing an enormous global network, which ends with various retailers ranging from small and cozy cafés to giant box stores all over the world.
 But the coffee beans make several stops before arriving at their final destination, be it from crop to drying station, or from individual farmers to processors and roasters.
 The greater the number of intermediaries, the more elaborate and stable the supply chain needs to be.
 A reliable and least-cost supply chain depends on good and fair relationships between all entities.

-With regard to fair relations, this video shows the amazing supply chain process behind a cup of coffee with the use of an example from a Fairtrade cooperative in Columbia:
+This video shows the amazing supply chain process behind a cup of coffee with its many stages:

 Coffee is consumed throughout the year and the world coffee demand continues to show significant growth.
 Supply chain management in the coffee sector is therefore not heavily dependent on seasons (and coffee can even be grown year-round) which simplifies the demand planning process.
 However, the rising demand evokes great pressure on retailers.
 An efficient demand planning process can ensure maximum availability, but unpredictable disruptions like the recent drought in Brazil, or the rain shown in the video, can create shortages, which leads to increased prices.